 Sarah Brown

 Sarah BrownSarah holds a Bachelor of Arts degree in English from the University of Notre Dame and a Master of Science in Secondary Education degree from the University of Pennsylvania.
 After teaching in Philadelphia and Seattle, she moved to Detroit where she became involved in urban agriculture.
 Upon moving to Syracuse in 2010, Sarah quickly became involved in Syracuse Grows by joining the Advisory Board.
 Serving on the Syracuse Grows Advisory Board allows Sarah to combine her 10 + years of classroom-teaching experience with her love of community gardening, while working toward a healthier food system for all.
 Sarah is passionate about empowering a younger generation to take part in creating a more just food system.
-In her spare time, Sarah enjoys spending time with her husband and two children cultivating their backyard vegetable garden, outdoor activities, reading, yoga, traveling, cooking and tending her honeybees.
+In her spare time, Sarah enjoys spending time outdoors with her husband and three children, traveling, reading and cooking.

 Jonnell Robinson